Forecasting macroeconomic data with Bayesian VARs: Sparse or dense? It depends!: Introduction

 Other than \citet{fava_illusion_2020} and \citet{giannone_economic_2021}, who investigate a linear model with a single response variable, the flexible framework of VARs allows us to analyze results for different response variables with only one data set.
 In an extensive simulation study based on various data generating processes (DGPs), we test the validity of our claims.
-In sparse DGPs, the proposed R2D2 prior most often has the highest concentration around the true model parameters.
-In purely dense DGPs, the HM prior seems to be superior to all competing models.
+In sparse DGPs, the variants of GL priors have the highest concentration around the true model parameters.
+In purely dense DGPs, the Minnesota priors seem to be superior to all competing models.

 The gold standard of model evaluation in economic and financial applications is comparing forecasting performance: A model is considered good if it performs well in predicting the future.
 In our empirical application, we adopt a variant of the quarterly data set of the US economy proposed by \citet{stock_watson_2012} and provided by \citet{mccracken_fred-qd_2020}.
-Analyzing out-of-sample results, we argue along two dimensions: the temporal and the component-wise (variable specific) dimension.
-Overall, the semi-global-local version of the R2D2 prior, with specific shrinkage for own-lag and cross-lag coefficients, achieves the highest support from the data in terms of one-step-ahead predictive likelihoods.
-Nevertheless, we find heterogeneity of model performance both over time and across evaluated variables.
+Overall, the semi-global versions of GL priors, with specific shrinkage for own-lag and cross-lag coefficients, achieve the highest support from the data in terms of one-step-ahead predictive likelihoods.
+Nevertheless, we find heterogeneity in model performance over time.
 The heterogeneous results demonstrate that there is no prior, and hence no sparse or dense modeling approach, that performs best during the whole evaluation period and for all variables.
-To combine the merits of different priors, we also discuss the possibility of dynamic model averaging \citep{raftery_online_2010}.
+To combine the merits of different priors, we also discuss the possibility of dynamic model averaging as proposed in \citet{raftery_online_2010} and the loss discounting framework proposed in \citet{bernaciakLossDiscountingFramework2024}.